 I am also able to offer online counselling through a safe and secure video platform if this is your preference.

 At the core of my way of working, I bring a deep trust in each person's potential to grow and flourish.
 I believe that everyone has the capacity for healing and growth given the right conditions and support, and this is exactly what I aim to provide.
-I work in a relational way, meaning I place a strong emphasis on the quality of connect we create together.
+I work in a relational way, meaning I place a strong emphasis on the quality of connection we create together.
 My training background is Person Centre and Psychodynamically oriented, with further training in Group Analysis.
+My approach is highly here-and-now focused and I will aim to help you grow an embodied awareness of your momentary experiences including our therapeutic connection.
 I have experience working with people struggling through trauma, depression, anxiety and grief to name just a few.
+I currently work do a lot of work with mothers wanting to overcome their own difficult childhood experiences.
 I am a member of the British Association for Counselling and Psychotherapy and am committed to my own practitioner development, regularly attending specialist training courses, keeping myself up to date in best practices and theories of counselling.
 I am trained in online counselling and can offer this as an alternative if this better suits your needs.

 Training, qualifications & experience

 - Post Grad Cert at University of Oxford in Psychodynamic Counselling

 - Person Centred Counselling FdSc at University of Worcester